Malcolm Thompson (actor): Early life and career in England

-Thompson was born in Yorkshire, England in 1949 and began acting in England in weekly-repertory and other theatre companies, including The Bristol Old Vic, The Mermaid Theatre Co and London's West End.
-Television and film work included educational programmes made for schools, and a role in the soap opera Coronation Street, playing a young roughneck named Thomo for ten months.
+Thompson was born in Yorkshire, England in 1949 and began acting in England in weekly-repertory and other theatre companies, including The Bristol Old Vic, The Mermaid Theatre and London's West End.

+Television and film work included educational programmes made for schools, and a stint in the soap opera Coronation Street, playing a young roughneck named Thomo for ten months.

+Career in Australia

 After marrying an Australian woman and visiting that country in 1976 he decided to make Australia his home.

-Television roles in Australia

 In 1977, while waiting tables at the Hyatt Kingsgate Sydney, Thompson received his first break into Australian television, when he was cast in the ongoing role of Toby Buxton in the soap opera Number 96.
 At that time the once top-rated Number 96 – which presented a heady mix of comedy, drama, melodrama and sex and nudity – was experiencing declining ratings so fought back by re-emphasising sexual situations and nudity.
 Thompson's character would be shown enlisting the services of a prostitute for a bondage and domination session, and became the first male to be shown full frontally nude in the series.
 Thompson's role lasted from April until June 1977; the show was cancelled soon after and the final episode was transmitted in August 1977.

 He followed this with the key role of the clean-cut Dr Bruce Russell in teen oriented serial The Restless Years, which began on-air in December 1977.
-Thompson became the only cast member to appear continuously for the program's entire 1977–1981 run.
+Thompson became the only cast member to appear continuously for the programme's entire 1977–1981 run.
 Other credits in Australia cover live theatre, television series and morning television.